Yagisan/SS2-City-Plan-Contest-Helper/README.md

 Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.

-### Clean Fallout 4
+### Reverting a "cleaned" Fallout 4

-I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
-You should also clean up the `Fallout 4` folder in `Documents/My Games/`.
-This is especially true if you have been using Nexus Mod Manager or Vortex to manage your Fallout 4 Mods.
+A lot of older modding guides recommened "cleaning" the Fallout 4 master esm files. **If you have "cleaned" your files this list will fail to install. ** If you have done this, please re-verify the Fallout 4 files through Steam.
+Steam will fix your Fallout 4 master files, and you can then reinstall this list.

 #### Start Fallout 4

 ![Fallout_Launcher](assets/images/Fallout_Launcher.png)

-After you have done everything above and got a clean Fallout 4 installation ready, start the Launcher and open the _Options_ menu.
+On a brand new installaton of Fallout 4, or fater reverting a "cleaned" Fallout 4, you will need to launch Fallout 4 before you can install this mod list.
+Start the Launcher and open the _Options_ menu.

 ![Fallout_Launcher_Options](assets/images/Fallout_Launcher_Options.png)